SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 <a id="Docker-image"></a>
 #### 2.1.1 Docker-image

-To begin with, let's create a docker image for the future service.
+To begin with, I create a docker image for the future service.

-For the DDS service, we will need connections to **Kafka** and **PostgreSQL**.
+For the DDS service, I need connections to **Kafka** and **PostgreSQL**.

-For security purposes, we will not include the connection parameters in the code of the service itself, but rather set them through environment variables.
+For security purposes, I don't include the connection parameters in the code of the service itself, but rather set them through environment variables.

-We will specify all the necessary libraries in cloud_service/service_dds/**requirements.txt** and install them from there in the future.
+I specify all the necessary libraries in cloud_service/service_dds/**requirements.txt** and install them from there in the future.

 <details><summary><strong>Docker-image:</strong></summary>